 If your degree program is delivered collaboratively within the UA system (e.g., information technology specialist, early childhood education, human services and rural human services), then the credits you earn from each UA institution will be counted toward fulfillment of the degree requirements and fulfillment of the minimum institutional residency requirements.
 Institutional residency requirements are the minimum number of credits you must earn from the campus where you earn a degree.

 General University Requirements

-You must earn at least 30 semester credits for a certificate and 60 semester credits for an associate degree, including transfer credits, at the 100-level or above.
-At least 15 semester credits applicable to any certificate or associate degree must be earned at UAF.
-A minimum cumulative GPA of 2.0 is required in all work as well as in your major field.
-In addition, you must earn a minimum C- grade in courses required for your associate degree major.
-Some majors require higher GPAs for major course work.
+You must earn at least 30 semester hours for a certificate and 60 semester hours for an associate degree, including transfer credits, to earn a UAF certificate or degree.
+At least 15 semester credits applicable to any certificate and associate degree must be earned at UAF.
+A minimum GPA of 2.0 is required in all work as well as in your major fields.
+In addition, you must earn a minimum C grade in courses required for your associate degree major.

-Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling degree, certificate or major requirements.
+Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling degree, certificate, major requirements.
 However, credit hours for such courses count only once toward total credits required for the degree or certificate.

 |Minimum number of credits required||30 credits||60 credits|

 |15 credits||15 credits|